MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/install-console.md

 The remote console can be installed on:

-- Client operating systems running Windows 8 or later
+- Client operating systems running Windows 8.1 or later
-- Server operating systems running Windows Server 2008 R2 with SP1 or later
+- Server operating systems running Windows Server 2012 or later

 ## Before you start